MiladMt11/bank-marketing-case/README.md

-# Bank Marketing Case – Term Deposit Subscription Prediction
+# Bank Marketing Case – Subscription Prediction

 This project addresses a real-world case from a major bank aiming to improve the efficiency of its marketing campaigns.
 The goal is to predict whether a customer will subscribe to a term deposit based on their demographic, financial, and campaign interaction data.